30 Things Every New Software Tester Should Learn

 Your mission for today is:

-- Check out the 30 days challenge by Ministry of Testing for security
+- Check out the 30 Days of Security Testing challenge.

 ✓ (Task 27) Automation